Singular Soliton Operators and Indefinite Metrics: Appendix 2. Proof of Statement

 Then

 where $g_{kl}^{n}$ are the scalar products from Lemma~\ref{lem:l8}.
-Here we use our standard rule, that the integration contour goes around the singular point $x=0$. \end{lem} {\bf Proof.} Let us make the following substitution: $x=\varepsilon y$.
+Here we use our standard rule, that the integration contour goes around the singular point $x=0$ in the complex domain. \end{lem} {\bf Proof.} Let us make the following substitution: $x=\varepsilon y$.
 We have

 The first integral converges to $g_{kl}^{n}|\zeta^2(0)|$ as $\varepsilon\rightarrow 0$.
-The preexponent in the second integral is bounded and uniformly converges to 0 at any compact interval, therefore this integral converges to 0.
+The pre-exponent in the second integral is bounded.
+It uniformly converges to 0 at any compact interval.
+Therefore this integral converges to 0.
 The proof is finished.

-Consider now the generic decaying at infinity case.
+Consider now the generic ''decaying at infinity'' case.
 We assume that our potential has $N$ singular points $x_1$,\ldots,$x_N$ with the multiplicities $n_1$,\ldots,$n_N$.
 Let $\cN=\max(n_1,\ldots,n_N)+1$.

 Consider the following collection of functions

 where

 $l=0,\ldots,\left[\frac{n_j-1}{2}\right]$, $j=1,\ldots,N$.